eu/join/README.md

 The "badge" is nothing more than a label that you're a part of the `eu` team.
 To join the team:

-1. [Fork `list.txt`](https://github.com/eu/join/edit/master/list.txt) and add your username to the bottom of the file
-2. Propose the file change

-I'll merge it and add you within 24 hours.
-Or I'll do my best.
-Life happens.
+1. Open an issue [here](https://github.com/eu/join/issues).
+Please title it "Join" or something similar.
+2. Add the "join" label by clicking the gear next to "Labels" on the right side of the page.
+3. Open the issue!

+I'll add the user who opened the issue to @eu within a few days.

 ## Enabling the badge